Coined Cuisine

 Where can I find curry paste?

 Curry paste is normally in the Ethnic/Asian section of your local grocery store.
-I really like the red kind, but there's also yellow and green.
-Feel free to test them out and find your favorites!
+I really like the flavor of the red jars, but there's also yellow and green.

 Curry Turkey Meatballs